xJREB/service-based-antipatterns/SLR.md

 ## Criteria
 ### Inclusion

+* all terms mentioned above must appear in the title
 * for each year at least 10 references
 * terms `antipattern` or `bad smells` must occur in title, abstract, conclusion or ToC